dnsimple/dnsimple-support/content/articles/whois-privacy.markdown

 ##### Enable WHOIS Privacy from the domain list {#enable-whois-domain-list}

 1. Log into DNSimple with your user credentials.
-1. Click on your avatar on the top-right, and on the drop-down menu select the account.
+1. If you have more than one account, select the relevant one.
-1. On the top-nav menu click the <label>Domains</label> tab.
+1. On the header click the <label>Domains</label> tab.
 Locate the relevant domain and look for the _shield_ icon.
 That icon will indicate whether the WHOIS Privacy protection service is enabled for the domain:

     ![Whois privacy in domain list](/files/whoisprivacy-domain-list.png)